-RNG Value Chain: This diagram illustrates the management, capture, and refinement phaster of refine their biogas offsite, resulting in a hub and spoke model for upgrading, while many large operations can capture and refine biogas onsite.
+There are generally two streams for the management, capture, and refinement phases of the value chain.
+Many small operations must capture and refine their biogas offsite, resulting in a hub and spoke model for upgrading, while many large operations can capture and refine biogas onsite.